Night Blindness: What to Do If You’re Losing Your Night Vision

 Losing your ability to see after dark?
+You may be one of millions of people with nyctalopia, or night blindness.
 Here’s what to do

 “Keep your eyes on the stars, and your feet on the ground,” Theodore Roosevelt famously advised.
 But what if you gaze up and those once-twinkling stars are blurry, have halos, or aren’t even visible?
 You may be one of millions of people with nyctalopia, otherwise known as night blindness.